joel-g/joelguerra-hugo/content/cars/how-to-replace-differential-dampener-in-a-crv.md

 You're done!

-Now watch the video because I want to the effort of attaching a GoPro to the underside of my CR-V.
+Now watch the video because I went to the effort of attaching a GoPro to the underside of my CR-V.